sphinx-contrib/repl/README.rst

       import numpy as np

-After this block, the Numpy package is loaded by the interpreter, but the import line will not be printed in the document.
+After this block, the Numpy package is loaded onto the interpreter, but the import line will not be printed in the document.